jymchng/typenum-consts/README.md

 assert_type_eq!(E, P69);
 ```

+# Roadmap

+- [ ] Feature gate evaluation of mathematical expressions and reading from environment variables.
+- [ ] Enable testing for Rust version 1.70.

 # Vendored Crates

 ## [`rsc`](https://github.com/fivemoreminix/rsc/commit/67c4ddffbe45a30de0fd696c569de885bfd4e9b4) version 3.0.0

-Reasons for vendoring `src`.
+Reasons for vendoring `rsc`.

-1. As of 28 March 2024, there is a version 3.0.0 of the crate on the GitHub [repository](https://github.com/fivemoreminix/rsc/commit/67c4ddffbe45a30de0fd696c569de885bfd4e9b4) but without corresponding crate on `crates.io`.
+1. As of 28 March 2024, there is a version 3.0.0 of the crate on the GitHub [repository](https://github.com/fivemoreminix/rsc/commit/67c4ddffbe45a30de0fd696c569de885bfd4e9b4) but without a corresponding crate on `crates.io`.
 2. Easier to implement `Num` for `isize` with vendoring.
-3. `typenum-needs a mathematical expression evaluator.
+3. `typenum-const needs a mathematical expression evaluator.
 4. Its [license](https://github.com/fivemoreminix/rsc/tree/67c4ddffbe45a30de0fd696c569de885bfd4e9b4?tab=readme-ov-file#license) allows for 'usage without attribution'.
 Anyway, `src/vendors/rsc/Cargo.toml.vendored` is the original `Cargo.toml` file found in the repository.
 5. Thanks to [Luke Wilson](https://github.com/fivemoreminix).